-Medically Monitored Intensive Inpatient Services ASAM Criteria, Third Edition, Level 3.7 - Adult is an organized service delivered by clinical and support staff in a 24-hour facility.
-This service provides ing professionally directed evaluation, observation, medical monitoring, and addiction treatment.
+Medically Monitored Intensive Inpatient Services - Adult is an organized service delivered by clinical and support staff in a 24-hour facility.
+This service provides professionally directed evaluation, observation, medical monitoring, and addiction treatment.
 Services are delivered under a defined set of licensed professional approved policies and protocols.
 This level of care is for an adult beneficiary aged 18 and over who is experiencing functional limitations in dimensions one, two, or three.

 Medically Monitored Intensive Inpatient Services - Adult programs operate under protocols for the management of medical or behavioral health emergencies.
-Programs are staffed by an interdisciplinary team that includes fineluding physicians, nurses, addiction counselors, and behavioral health specialists who are available 24 hours a day.)
-Staff shall be trained and experienced in working with adults diagnosed with substance use disorders. and available 24 hours a day.
-Medically Monitored Intensive Inpatient Service This service is appropriate for a beneficiary whose subacute biomedical and emotional, behavioral, or cognitive problems are so severe that they require inpatient treatment.
-A beneficiary meeting this level of care does but who do not need the full resources of an acute care general hospital or a medically managed inpatient treatment program.
+Programs are staffed by an interdisciplinary team that includes physicians, nurses, addiction counselors, and behavioral health specialists who are available 24 hours a day.
+Staff shall be trained and experienced in working with adults diagnosed with substance use disorders.
+This service is for a beneficiary whose subacute biomedical and emotional, behavioral, or cognitive problems are so severe that they require inpatient treatment.
+A beneficiary meeting this level of care does not need the full resources of an acute care general hospital or a medically managed inpatient treatment program.

-Support systems This service must include physician monitoring, nursing care, and observation, available based on clinical judgment.
+This service must include physician monitoring, nursing care, and observation, available based on clinical judgment.
 A physician shall be available to assess the adult in person within 24 hours of admission and thereafter as medically necessary.
-Nursing staff A Registered Nurse (RN) shall conduct an alcohol or other drug-focused nursing assessment at the time of admission.
-The RN is and are responsible for monitoring the beneficiary's progress and medication administration.
+A Registered Nurse (RN) shall conduct an alcohol or other drug-focused nursing assessment at the time of admission.
+The RN is responsible for monitoring the beneficiary's progress and medication administration.

-Support systems This service must include also have:
+This service must include: